 – planetary systems research.

-Solar-terrestrial interaction programmes focus on studies of the Sun, solar activities, and its influence on the Earth.
+Solar-terrestrial physics programmes focus on studies of the Sun, solar activities, and its influence on the Earth.
 Studies are carried out using a network of scientific spacecraft located in many regions of interplanetary space, usually between the Sun and the Earth, and equipped with an array of scientific instruments to sense and detect solar electromagnetic radiation and plasma particles and waves.

 Space physics research is dedicated to the study of the fundamental laws of physics in our solar system and provide us with the information that is used to improve the design of a spacecraft, its instrumentation, and its navigational capabilities.

-Planets, planets’ moons, asteroids, and comets are studied to gain knowledge of the origin and evolution of our solar system.
-Spacecraft, probes, and planetary landers provide us with extensive information on the planets and their moons in our solar system.
+Planetary systems research involves studying planets, their moons, asteroids, and comets to gain knowledge of the origin and evolution of our solar system.
+Extensive information on the planets and their moons are provided by spacecraft, probes, and planetary landers.

 The space research technology programmes focus on development and validation in space of advanced technologies needed for: